kazuho/draft-rescorla-tls-esni/draft-ietf-tls-esni.md

 ## Client-Facing Server Behavior {#server-behavior}

-Upon receiving an "encrypted_server_name" extension, the client-facing server MUST check that it is able to negotiate TLS 1.3 or greater.
+Upon receiving an "encrypted_server_name" extension, the client-facing server MUST check that it is able to negotiate TLS 1.3 or greater, and that the extension is not contained in the ClientHello sent in response to a HelloRetryRequest.
 If not, it MUST abort the connection with a "handshake_failure" alert.

-The ClientEncryptedSNI value is said to match a known ESNIKeys if there exists an ESNIKeys that can be used to successfully decrypt ClientEncryptedSNI.encrypted_sni.
+The ClientEncryptedSNI value is said to match a known ESNIKeys if the type of the structure is `esni_encrypted` and if there exists an ESNIKeys that can be used to successfully decrypt ClientEncryptedSNI.encrypted_sni.
 This matching procedure should be done using one of the following two checks:

 1. Compare ClientEncryptedSNI.record_digest against cryptographic hashes of known ESNIKeys and choose the one that matches.